Tips and tricks on how to clean shower floor and walls so you can keep a healthy and clean home with less effort.

 Simplify Your Cleaning Process With

 Many store-bought bathroom cleaners had harmful chemicals in them which are not great for the health of your family.
 Making your own cleaners can reduce pollution to our waterways and the air, as well as minimize the impact on ozone depletion and climate change.
 There is no packaging either when you make your own cleaners, so that’s a plus

 Effective Tools For Cleaning The Shower Floor

-Before we start cleaning the floor, we need to make sure we have the right tools at our disposal.
-We want to avoid using anything that could damage the shower floor, and most shower floors will require non-abrasive soap and softer scrubbing brushes.
+Before I start cleaning the floor, I need to make sure I have the right tools at your disposal.
+I want to avoid needing anything that could damage the shower floor, and most shower floors will require non-abrasive soap and softer scrubbing brushes.

 The Tool: You can use a simple two-sided sponge, a soft brush, or a microfiber cloth to clean the shower.
 You may want to opt for the scrub brush as the main tool though because there is a little elbow grease involved and a scrub brush can make the whole job simpler.

 Cleaners And Tools To Avoid: Do not use ammonia on your shower floors as that can damage fiberglass surfaces and even discolor tile.
 You’ll also want to avoid needing steel wool which could damage the finish on your flooring.